volcanocyber/victor-docs/docs/source/index.rst

 VICTOR to function as a continously evolving service, fostering novel mathematical models and encouraging further data sharing among the volcanology community and beyond.

-For more detailed information, check out the :doc:`usage` section.
+For more detailed information on the project overall, check out the :doc:`usage` section.

+For details on running each individual model, please go to the :doc:`models` section.

 .. note::